Chiauwen/TrashArtify/README.md

 py server.py runserver
 ```

-Open a new terminal and activate the virtual environment again.Then, head over to the frontend folder
+Open a new terminal and head over to the frontend folder
 ```bash
 cd frontend
 ```